Reviews You Can Rely On

 There you have it, our comprehensive review of the best hardtail mountain bikes.
 There are plenty of reasons to buy a hardtail over a full-suspension mountain bike.
 These less forgiving bicycles teach proper form and technique, as there is no rear suspension to bail you out.
 In addition, the lack of rear suspension requires far less maintenance than a complicated full-suspension bike with a ton of creaky bearings, and they tend to be more affordable for the masses.
 Oh yeah, they are also really fun.

-The Specialized Fuse is our favorite hardtail mountain bike.
-The Fuse is incredibly fun, and it offers balance and well-rounded performance.
+The Meta HT is our favorite hardtail mountain bike.
+The Meta is incredibly fun, and it offers balance and a well-rounded performance.
 The Ibis DV9 is a no-brainer for riders who value a light and efficient hardtail.
-The Ibis climbs like the wind and relies on its razor-sharp handling to slice and dice through tricky sections of trail.
+The Ibis climbs like the wind and relies on its razor-sharp handling to slice and dice through tricky sections of the trail.
 The Rocky Mountain Growler dominates the descent.
 The Growler is one aggressive bike and is unbelievably stable at high speeds.
 The Commencal Meta HT AM is a fun-loving hardtail for riders who like to manual, boost, and drift their way down the trail and has the chops to handle aggressive descents.
 Those looking for a versatile bike that is equally at home on casual trail rides and bike packing adventures alike should give the Marin Pine Mountain 2 a look.

 Pat Donahue, Kyle Smaine, Jeremy Benson, Joshua Hutchens